mui/material-ui/docs/pages/blog/mui-core-v5.md

   <a href="/components/masonry/"><img src="/static/blog/mui-core-v5/masonry.png" alt="" style="width: 505px; margin-bottom: 16px;" /></a>

-### Date pickers

-- Transfer of ownership from third-party to mui-org.

-### Data Grid

-- See next section
-- Covered a bit in https://material-ui.com/blog/2020-q3-update/

 ## v4 migration

 We have been meticulous to minimize the pain on the migration from v4 to v5.
 We know how daunting an upgrade can be.